SRD-Archive/srd-archive/Heroic Cairn 2E/Rook - Heroic Cairn 2E.md

 # Character Creation

-1. Select an Ancestry
+1. Select an Ancestry.
-2. Select Background and Traits
+2. Select Background and Traits.
-3. Find your Ability Scores and HP
+3. Find your Ability Scores and HP.
-4. Select your Class Feats
+4. Select your Class Feats.
 5. Select your gear or gear package.

 # Ancestry